 Dry shaking does indeed produce more foam than conventional shaking with ice.
 But not as much as 'reverse dry shaking' does.
-Aristotelis Papadopoulos (Telis to his friends) from Thessaloniki in Greece lays claim to discovering the benefits of this technique circa 2008.
+Aristotelis Papadopoulos ("Telis" to his friends) from Thessaloniki in Greece claims to have discovered the benefits of this technique circa 2008.

 To reverse dry shake: Combine all your ingredients in the shaker and shake conventionally with ice.
 Then open your shaker and strain the liquid back into the smaller tin (supposing you've followed my advice and used a two-piece shaker).
 Discard the ice left in the large tin.
 Reseal your shaker and bristly shake again without ice.
-Importantly, then pour your drink into the glass through a fine strainer to catch any curdled egg, the chalaza (the tissue that connects the yolk to the shell's membrane), and to ensure the foam doesn't end up looking like a floating merangue.
+Importantly, pour your drink into the glass through a fine strainer to catch any curdled egg, the chalaza (the tissue that connects the yolk to the shell's membrane), and ensure your foam has a pleasing light texture rather than looking like a floating meringue.

 In my recipes, I tend to write reverse dry shake as follows: